 And at the same time, in the midst of my fear and my wondering and my uncertainty, I found a deeper appreciation for so many things I had otherwise taken for granted.
 I was very aware of every grocery item that came into the home.
 Every meal served on the table with my family gathered around.
 Every day we were safe at home with our needs being met took on a new meaning.

-As we scheduled Zooms with friends, and visited with my parents in carefully crafted seating arrangements outdoors and as we watched Disney Sing-Alongs and learned to make fried chicken and finally pumped the tire that had been flat on my bike for years so I could ride along with my family, a feeling of deep appreciation began to set in.
+As we scheduled Zooms with friends, and visited with my parents in carefully crafted seating arrangements outdoors and as we watched Disney Sing-Alongs and learned to make fried chicken and finally pumped the tire that had been flat on my bike for years so I could ride along with my family, a feeling of deep appreciation began to settle in my spirit.

 I felt grateful.
 A lot.